These Are The On Screen Dads That Black Girls Need

-Black dads have been right in the thick of the black TV and film we've all enjoyed this year.
+Included in the Black TV series and movies we’ve all enjoyed this year, Black dads have been right in the thick of it.
 In Starz’s smash series Power, Ghost (Omari Hardwick) struggles to balance his duties as a drug kingpin and a father.
 The beef between T’Challa (Chadwick Boseman) and Erik Killmonger (Michael B. Jordan) in Black Panther ultimately stemmed from the decisions that their respective fathers made decades before the adversaries even met.
 Mahershala Ali played a horrible, abusive baby daddy to young rapper Roxanne Shante in Netflix’s hip-hop biopic, Roxanne Roxanne.
 Earn (Donald Glover) wants the best for the daughter he shares with Van (Zazie Beetz) in the FX series Atlanta, but securing that better life doesn’t look promising, bless his heart.
-The range among this year’s onscreen black dads is lit, but only a select few of them have shown up for their black daughters in ways that are empowering and affirming.
+The range among this year’s onscreen Black dads is lit, but only a select few of them have shown up for their Black daughters in ways that are empowering and affirming.

 Advertisement